mateusbsal4/CPS_Lab/README.md

 # Cyber-Physical Systems Lab

 This repository contains the code for the **Cyber-Physical Systems (CPS) practical course** taken at TUM.
-In order to run, this repository should be cloned in the src folder of your ROS workspace.
+It contains two ROS workspaces, described below.

 ## Simulator

-This folder contains the implementation of the follow-the-gap controller to autonomously drive the F110 car in simulation.
+This workspace contains the implementation of the follow-the-gap controller to autonomously drive the F110 car in simulation.
 To run the simulation, follow these steps:

 1. Navigate to the simulator folder:
     ```bash